XMB5/zsh-privileged-upgrade/README.md

 Restore privileges dropped by zsh in --no-PRIVILEGED mode

 ## Concept
-In zsh, when the PRIVILEGED options is turned off, zsh will "[cause] the effective user and group IDs to be set to the real user and group IDs."
+In zsh, when the PRIVILEGED option is turned off, zsh will "[cause] the effective user and group IDs to be set to the real user and group IDs."
 However, zsh doesn't change the saved uid.
 Therefore, the user can load a module that restores the euid to what is was before zsh dropped privileges.

 ## Example
 ```bash